siyanlau/RecommenderSystem/README.md

 The choice of extension is up to you, but here are some ideas:

   - *Comparison to single-machine implementations*: compare Spark's parallel ALS model to a single-machine implementation, e.g. [lightfm](https://github.com/lyst/lightfm) or [lenskit](https://github.com/lenskit/lkpy).
 Your comparison should measure both efficiency (model fitting time as a function of data set size) and resulting accuracy.
   - *Fast search*: use a spatial data structure (e.g., LSH or partition trees) to implement accelerated search at query time.
 For this, it is best to use an existing library such as [annoy](https://github.com/spotify/annoy), [nmslib](https://github.com/nmslib/nmslib), or [scann](https://github.com/google-research/google-research/tree/master/scann) and you will need to export the model parameters from Spark to work in your chosen environment.
-For full credit, you should provide a thorough evaluation of the efficiency gains provided by your spatial data structure over a brute-force search method.
+For full credit, you should provide a thorough evaluation of the efficiency gains provided by your spatial data structure over a brute-force search method, as well as any changes in accuracy induced by the approximate search.

 Other extension ideas are welcome as well, but must be approved in advance by the instructional staff.